Key documents

 Premium protection is optional.
 If you select it, we’ll return some of your money as a lump sum to your beneficiary(ies) when you die.
 The amount we pay will be equal to the lump sum you used to buy the annuity, minus any income you’ve already received.

 With a joint life annuity, we’ll continue to pay an income until both annuitants have died.
-After the first annuitant dies, you can choose if the income paid reduces or remains payable at the same level as before.
+When you set up the plan, you can choose if the income paid reduces after the death of the first annuitant or remains payable at the same level as before.

 You can also choose if the joint life income is payable on the main annuitant’s death, or to a specific named person.
 For example, if a husband dies, they may want payments to continue at 100% for their wife.
 But if the wife dies first, the husband might choose to receive 75% of the previous income.
 You can choose anything from 0-100%.